jdchandler88/kubespray/README.md

 ![Kubernetes Logo](https://raw.githubusercontent.com/kubernetes-sigs/kubespray/master/docs/img/kubernetes-logo.png)

 # jdchandler88 Notes
+* !Originaly, the plan was to use VirtualBox to host a machine that would host the Kubernetes cluster (nested virtualization).
+This *only* works for VirtualBox >6 AND for AMD cpus!!!
+Therefore, VMWare is chosen as the top layer of virutalization and VirtualBox for the nested machines.
+The reason for this is that in order create machines using Vagrant+VMWare, you must pay for a Vagrant plugin.
+Whew.
 * Changes to the Kubespray repo in this branch will be tested on Ubuntu 16.04 and RHEL7 flavors of Linux
 * The Vagrantfile will be updated to support separating of etcd, master, and node machines.
 Each machine will have its own name prefix.